andrew-zachary/andrew-zachary/README.md

 # Hi, I'm a frontend web developer.
-I can build web applications for small to medium size business.
-I'm targeting modern browsers for building blazing fast web apps.

-I will build reusable Components with Reactjs or a Scalable/Maintainable SPA using React-Redux.

-Also will convert web design into responsive HTML web pages, i like to use alpinejs to create javascript features for a multi-page application but still can work with jquery.

-Have experience with other frameworks like Vuejs(Composition-API,Pinia) and SSG tools like AstroBuild.
+Targeting modern browsers for building blazing fast web apps, I believe that Vuejs is the default pickup to build any SPA, simply because it has a rich ecosystem, great documentation, and a very big community to help you, also like to use:

+- Astrobuild is a great tool for SSG and MPA which plays well with Alpinejs and Tailwind (a must-use to style every app).

+- Reactjs.

 ## :zap: Tools and Skills
 <img src="https://cdn.cdnlogo.com/logos/h/84/html.svg" width="24" />  <img src="https://cdn.cdnlogo.com/logos/c/18/css.svg" width="24" />  <img src="https://cdn.cdnlogo.com/logos/j/44/javascript.svg" width="26" />  <img src="https://cdn.cdnlogo.com/logos/n/88/nodejs.svg" width="72" />  <img src="https://astro.build/assets/press/full-logo-light.svg" width="75" />